 Then our Team Canada coaches and players will outfit your entire team with our official Amputee Experience jerseys, and lead a challenging on ice practice session where you can see our world class athletes in action.

 If you, your team, or your organization would like more information, or would like to book our Amputee Experience, please contact us here.

 We'd be happy to tailor our Amputee Experience for corporate events as well.

-Our current Executive is: President - Don Wade
+Our CAHC Executive : President - Don Wade

 Vice President - James Reilly